SynchronetBBS/sbbs/xtrn/DDMsgReader/readme.txt

                                       enter a filename, but you can still enter a fully-pathed filename to save a message in a different directory.

+subBoardChangeSorting                 Sub-board sorting for changing to another
+                                      sub-board: None, Alphabetical,
+                                      LatestMsgDateOldestFirst, or
+                                      LatestMsgDateNewestFirst

+indexedModeNewscanOnlyShowSubsWithNewMsgs  For indexed-mode newscan, whether to
+                                           only show sub-boards with new
+                                           messages.
+This is the default for a user setting; users can toggle this
+                                           for themselves as they like.
+Valid
+                                           values are true or false.

 themeFilename                         The name of the configuration file to
                                       use for colors & string settings